 To claim your business on Google, you need to verify that it’s yours.

-The default option is to verify your business by sending a postcard with a verification code to your business location (there may be other methods available depending on your region).
+The default option is to verify your business by sending a postcard with a verification code to your business location.

 And you’re done with creating and claiming your business on GMB.

 Once your page is created and verified, you need to customize your page with information.
 When you go to the GMB dashboard it will look something like this: